ggomes/otm-tools/README.md

 ## Python ##

 **1.** `otm-tools` uses `py4j` to communicate between OTM and Python code.
 The `python/javacnct` folder contains the connector class for the Java side.
 You will need Apache [Maven](https://maven.apache.org/) to build this code.
 Follow [these instructions](https://maven.apache.org/install.html) to install Maven if you do not already have it.
+It can be helpful to set JAVA_HOME to your Java 11 installation if you have multiple versions of Java installed.

 **2.** Copy `otm-tools/settings.xml` to `~/.m2`.
 If you do not have this folder in your home directory, then run the `mvn` command to create it.